flypenguin/hugo-flypenguin-de/content/post/2017/2017-04-13-elastic-beanstalk-with-docker-using-terraform.md

 If you run this, at least one host and one ELB should appear in the defined subnets.
 Still, this is an _empty_ environment, there's no app running in it.
 If if you ask yourself, "where's the version he talked about?" - well, it's not in there.
 We didn't create one yet.
 This is just the very basic platform you need to run a version of an app.

-In my source repo you can now just use the script <span class="lang:default decode:true crayon-inline ">app_config_create_and_upload.sh</span> , followed by <span class="lang:default decode:true crayon-inline ">deploy.sh</span> .
+In my source repo you can now just use the script `app_config_create_and_upload.sh` , followed by `deploy.sh` .
 You should be able to figure out how to use them, and they should work out of the box.
 But we're here to explain, so this is what happens behind the scenes if you do this:

-  1. create a file "<span class="lang:default decode:true crayon-inline ">Dockerrun.aws.json</span> " with the information about the service (Docker image, etc.) to deploy
+  1. create a file "`Dockerrun.aws.json` " with the information about the service (Docker image, etc.) to deploy
   2. upload that file into an S3 bucket, packed into a ZIP file (see "final notes" below)
   3. tell Elastic Beanstalk to create a new app version using the info from that file (on S3)

-That obviously was <span class="lang:default decode:true crayon-inline ">app_config_create_and_upload.sh</span> .
-The next script, <span class="lang:default decode:true crayon-inline ">deploy.sh</span> , does this:
+That obviously was `app_config_create_and_upload.sh` .
+The next script, `deploy.sh` , does this:

   1. tell EBS to actually deploy that configuration using the AWS cli.

-This is the <span class="lang:default decode:true crayon-inline ">Dockerrun.aws.json</span>  file which describes our single-container test application:
+This is the `Dockerrun.aws.json`  file which describes our single-container test application:

 ```default
 {